Create MSIX files

 Creation of MSIX files

 Start the MSIX Packaging Tool and select the option to create a new app package.
-Uncheck Windows Search is active in the following dialog.
+Uncheck Windows Search is active in the following dialogue.

 MSIX Packaging Tool

-In the example we create a MSIX file for Notepad++.
-First you have to download the setup file.
-Then select the file and the certificate in the MSIX Packaging Tool.
+In the example, we create a MSIX file for Notepad++.
+First, a setup file has to be downloaded.
+Then a file and the certificate in the MSIX Packaging Tool have to be selected.
 The Signature Preference must be set to Sign with a certificate (.pfx).

 MSIX Packaging Tool